SLCGit1/NetworkPrinters/README.md

 Printers are compared using their UNC connection path (e.g., `\\print-server\PrinterName`) to determine if they are already installed.
 By default, only new/uninstalled printers are shown in the GUI unless the `-ShowAll` switch is used.

 > ⚠️ **Disclaimer**: Use this script at your own risk.
 Test thoroughly in a staging environment before production deployment.
+Depending on how many printer you have it might take some time to show.

 ---